bcgov/sso-requests/app/jest/my-dashboard/README.md

     3. THEN there should have the table column headers displaied as `Team Name` and `Actions`;
     4. THEN there should have the team been highlighted when client click on a specific team;
-    5. WHEN client click on the trash bin icon to delete the team, THEN the `Delete team` modal will show up to let client confirm deletion, WHEN client click on `Delete Team` button to confirm deletion, THEN the team will be deleted;
+    5. WHEN client click on the trash bin icon to delete the team, THEN the `Delete team` module will show up to let client confirm deletion, WHEN client click on `Delete Team` button to confirm deletion, THEN the team will be deleted;
-    6. WHEN client click on the pencil-shape icon to edit the team, THEN the `Edit Team Name` modal will show up to let client edit the `New Team Name`, WHEN client click on `Save` button to confirm edition, THEN the new team name will be saved;
+    6. WHEN client click on the pencil-shape icon to edit the team, THEN the `Edit Team Name` module will show up to let client edit the `New Team Name`, WHEN client click on `Save` button to confirm edition, THEN the new team name will be saved;